Q: What are the signs that an entrepreneur will always be small time?

 “Always” is a bit extreme.

 But let me share what I’ve learned are signs an entrepreneur likely won’t be going for it / won’t build something big.
-And so, these also probably are start-ups you shouldn’t join, IF you want to be part of something that could be big:
+And there’s nothing wrong with wanting to be part of a less intense journey.
+That can be better in many cases.

 - Talks a lot about selling the company for “say, $20m-$30m”.
 This is a very logical thing to think about.
 But selling your company for $20m-$30m isn’t consistent with raising VC capital or going big.